stepanstipl/kore/README.md

 ### Appvia Kore CLI

-The Quick Start guide will walk you through using the CLI to set up a team and provision a sandbox environment.
+The Quick Start guide will walk you through using the CLI to set up a team, provision a sandbox environment and deploy a sample application.

 ## Why Appvia Kore?